jwt625/gdsjam/DevLog/DevLog-001-11-View-Box-Sharing.md

 **Consideration:** When host transfers, decide whether new host inherits broadcast state or starts fresh.
 Recommend: clear broadcast on transfer (new host starts fresh).

-### 5. Race Condition on Refresh: MODERATE RISK
+### 5. Race Condition on Refresh: LOW RISK

-`hostBroadcastEnabled` is in Y.js session map, not localStorage.
+`broadcastEnabled` is in Y.js session map, not localStorage.
 After host refresh, broadcast state may be lost.

-**Mitigation for MVP:** Accept that broadcast state is lost on refresh.
+**Mitigation for Phase 1 MVP:** Accept that broadcast state is lost on refresh.
 Host can re-enable.
-Low impact.
+Low impact - viewport/broadcast state is cheap and non-critical.

 ### 6. Performance: MODERATE RISK